5/8/2025

 Christine Cho

 Thank you.
 Just one other question.
-Any metrics that you can share on kind of the launch of the SG Rewards to date and how you plan to leverage the data you obtained from that program to inform kind of your innovation, marketing and other parts of the business?
+Any metrics that you can share on kind of the launch of the SG rewards to date and how you plan to leverage the data you obtain from that program to inform kind of your meta-innovation, marketing, and other parts of the business?
 Thank you.

 speaker

-Yes, overall, very encouraged.
-Like I said, we're requiring about 20,000 new digital customers on those SG Rewards program per week.
-Much of that conversion is happening in store.
-So we're now getting access to customer data on our analog in-store channel as well as our digital channels.
+Yeah, overall, very encouraged.
+Like I said, we're requiring about 20,000 new digital customers on those SU Rewards program per week.
+Much of that conversion is happening in-store, so we're now getting access to customer data on our analog in-store channel as well as our digital channels.
 And we're starting to see some promising, I'd say some promising opportunities around the customer journeys and how we can drive the incremental visits.
-We have a very, very good team that's able to segment customers and do all kinds of different challenges and promos and see what works and lean on those ones.
+You know, we have a A very, very good team that's able to segment customers and do all kinds of different challenges and promos and see what works and lean on those ones.
 And especially in this environment, I see a huge opportunity.
-It also gives us really rich data in terms of menu development.
+It also gives us, you know, really rich data in terms of menu development.
 And we have a few exciting things planned on how we can leverage the digital environment to create more of a community.
 And we'll be sharing more on that in future calls.

 speaker